vvolkl/tkLayout/README.md

 The geometry description is defined and structured across several configuration files, one of which is the main config file, e.g. `FCChh_v3.03.cfg`.
 The other files (like material description, individual modules description etc.) are included to the main file using the directive commands `@include`.
-In addition to the main geometry configuration file, there exist also a simulation run parameters file: **SimParms** and file specifying general settings: **.tkgeometryrc**.
-The first one is included to the main config file by directive `@include`, the latter is automatically created once tkLayout is run for the first time in a user's home directory (see **First-time install** section).
+In addition to the main geometry configuration file, there exist also a simulation run parameters file: `SimParms` and file specifying general settings: `.tkgeometryrc`.
+The first one is included to the main config file by directive `@include`, the latter is automatically created once tkLayout-lite is run for the first time in a user's home directory (see **First-time install** section).
 The `.tkgeometryrc` file may be deleted, tkLayout will automatically create a new one and ask the user to redefine all of its values.
 This file may also be directly modified by the user, the following parameters are particularly important: